emqx/cloud-docs/en_US/data_integration/introduction.md

 - Only supports Kafka and HTTP Server connectors.

-- Serverless Data Integration employs a pay-as-you-go mode, explaining as follows:
+- The data integration for Serverless deployments employs a pay-as-you-go mode, explained as follows:

   EMQX Serverless provides users with a free quota for data integration: up to 1 million rule action executions per month.
 Should your usage exceed this allocation, a nominal fee of $0.25 is applied for each additional million rule action executions.